cybertraining-dsc/deprecated-sp21-599-355/project/index.md

 ### 2.2 Pre Existing Efforts

 On the website from which my datset has been made available users often submit their own code working with that particular dataset.
-For the dataset that I have chosen most of the corresponing uploaded code is related to the pre-processing stage.
+For the dataset that has been chosen most of the corresponing uploaded code is related to the pre-processing stage.

 TODO